Spring Boot - Apache Kafka

 35 KAFKA_CLUSTERS_0_ZOOKEEPER: zookeeper:2181

-we can have multiple kafka listener for a topic with different group id A consumer can listen to more than one topic.
+We can have multiple kafka listener for a topic with different group id A consumer can listen to more than one topic.
 We have created the topic 'mytopic' with only one partition.
 For a topic with multiple partitions, @KafkaListener can explicitly subscribe to a particular partition of a topic with an initial offset.

 1@KafkaListener(topics = "topic1", group = "group1")